 Venture Capital and Growth: Venture Capital as a form of private equity, has become a popular funding option for startups and young companies, allowing investment in an early - or growth stage company in exchange for an equity stake in the firm and with the expectation that the startup will become viable and profitable in the future.
 The purpose of this course is to provide students with the tools for managing a venture capital firm including fundraising and sourcing, of private equity markets (VCs and LBOs), the major players in the markets and their activities, and the financial strategies these players employ.

 Exploring Community and Culture in a Global Context: In addition to required and elective courses, IFSA students may participate in an exciting online course with a global cohort from IFSA locations around the world.
 Enrolling in this course brings your course load to, or above, 18 U.S. semester credit hours and requires approval from your study abroad advisor.
 Through a creative online format, this course facilitates active engagement with your host community, exploration of cultural identity and examination of diversity in the contest of political, economic and sociocultural structures.
 Students cover topics such as intercultural communication skills, intercultural learning theories, tools for intercultural analysis and the development of personal strategies for engaging with differences of any kind following the study abroad experience.
 This course is ideal for students who seek transferable skills and specific competencies for successful work in the global marketplace.
 The asynchronous course format allows you to take part in online discussions, post responses, review peer contributions, submit your assignments, read materials and watch instructor videos at the time of day (or night) that best suits your personal schedule.
-Check out the course outline and the course syllabus.

 In Tel Aviv, IFSA students have the opportunity to participate in a career-shaping part- time, credit -bearing internship at sites that may include startups and entrepreneurship incubators.
 Students undergo an individually tailored placement process and collectively take part in a methodology seminar that culminates in a final paper and presentation.Throughout the semester, students acquire real world work experience while developing intercultural skills and experiences which are critically important to personal, academic and professional success. internships placements may include local start-ups, technology incubators, R & D in scientific or technological companies, and finance and insurance companies.